djalbat/easy/README.md

 * The `onResize()` and `offResize()` methods are similarly defined on all elements, by way of a mixin.
 The resize functionality relies on attaching a child object to the element in question and therefore will not work for elements which cannot have child elements.
 In these cases, the `onResize()` and `offResize()` methods simply do nothing.

-Aside from the above methods there are the aforementioned static factory methods.
+Aside from the above methods there are the aforementioned static factory methods:

 - `static clone(Class, element, ...remainingArguments)`
 - `static fromHTML(Class, html, ...remainingArguments)`
 - `static fromDOMElement(Class, domElement, ...remainingArguments)`
+- `static fromProperties(Class, properties, ...remainingArguments)`

 Again bear in mind that the signatures will change for classes that inherit from the `Element` class.